Biology and geomorphology of tropical islands

 Students learn about the biology, geology, evolution, and people of the South Pacific.
 They develop the fundamentals of field research and work with faculty members to develop an independent project on an island topic, such as marine or terrestrial ecology, volcanic geomorphology, biodiversity, invasion biology, animal behavior, or oceanography of reefs and islands.
 This is a field course based at a tropical field station that involves vigorous activities including hiking in forests and on steep trails and swimming and snorkeling in marine and fresh waters.
 The field station is rustic and lacks many of the amenities students may be accustomed to in dormitory life on campus.
 The cooking staff can accommodate a large number of diets, although the diversity of options for some diets may be limited at times.
 A Visitor’s Guide for what to expect is available on the Gump Station web site, http://moorea.berkeley.edu, which includes more complete information.

 Interested students should complete the course application.
 Selected students are then interviewed by course instructors.
 Students from other UC's and CSU's may take this course, though preference is given to Berkeley students.
 Those selected for interviews will be called or emailed to arrange for an interview in April.
 This is a 15-unit course and enrollment is by application and interview only.
 In addition to Berkeley tuition and fees, additional costs include airfare, lodging, food, and research expenses.
 Financial assistance is available for qualified students through the Financial Aid Office.
 Air fare from the Bay Area varies depending on ticket source and time of purchase.
 A valid passport is required, and if you do not hold a US or EU passport, also a visa.
-With the delay in getting passports renewed, we encourage students thinking about taking this course in future years to update their passports now. ***Starting with the Fall 2023 class, current passports that extend 3 months after the course ends (i.e., March 2024) will be required before admission will be approved.***
+With the delay in getting passports renewed, we encourage students thinking about taking this course in future years to update their passports now. ***Starting with the Fall 2023 class, current passports that extend 3 months after the course ends (i.e., March 2024) will be required before final admission will be approved.***

 Interested students should complete the course application.
 Selected students are then interviewed by course instructors.
 Students from other UC's and CSU's may take this course, though preference is given to Berkeley students.
 Those selected for interviews will be called or emailed to arrange for an interview in April.
 This is a 15-unit course and enrollment is by application and interview only.
 In addition to Berkeley tuition and fees, additional costs include airfare, lodging, food, and research expenses.
 Financial assistance is available for qualified students through the Financial Aid Office.
 Air fare from the Bay Area varies depending on ticket source and time of purchase.
 A valid passport is required, and if you do not hold a US or EU passport, also a visa.
-With the delay in getting passports renewed, we encourage students thinking about taking this course in future years to update their passports now. ***Starting with the Fall 2023 class, current passports that extend 3 months after the course ends (i.e., March 2024) will be required before admission will be approved.***
+With the delay in getting passports renewed, we encourage students thinking about taking this course in future years to update their passports now. ***Starting with the Fall 2023 class, current passports that extend 3 months after the course ends (i.e., March 2024) will be required before final admission will be approved.***